25 of the best horror films on Netflix right now - TheNewsTrace

 Creep (2014)

-Mark Duplass is entrance and centre all through this ingenious found-footage flick, which sees an out of work videographer settle for a job filming the day-to-day life of an eccentric shopper who claims to be terminally in poor health.
+Mark Duplass is entrance and centre all through this ingenious found-footage flick, which sees an out of work videographer settle for a job filming the day-to-day life of an eccentric consumer who claims to be terminally unwell.
 The extra he sees, the stranger it will get, and he begins to query whether or not he’s in peril.
 Duplass offers a mesmerising efficiency as the eponymous Creep, whereas director Patrick Brice places the drained format to efficient use, proving there’s nonetheless life on this over-exposed subgenre.
-It’s a inventive piece of work which demonstrates how horror motion pictures can thrive on a bootstrap finances.
+It’s a inventive piece of work which demonstrates how horror films can thrive on a bootstrap finances.

 Watch Creep on Netflix